ryedog/stallion/README.md

 This will create a `convertLead(id)` method on the service.
 The provided function will be called in the context of a [Restler](https://github.com/danwrong/restler) client, so you can use any method available that Rester exposes.

 ## Todos / Thoughts / Comments
+1. Convert to full ES6 (originally written in native iojs ES6), now it's transpiled so anyone can use it
-1. Add verion (specify header value)
+2. Add verion (specify header value)
-2. Custom function for mapping from Action to HTTP calls
+3. Custom function for mapping from Action to HTTP calls
-3. Paging
+4. Paging
-4. Additional authorization options
+5. Additional authorization options
-5. Before / After hooks
+6. Before / After hooks
-6. Exposing array of api methods
+7. Exposing array of api methods
-7. Shorthand for custom actions
+8. Shorthand for custom actions
 9. Expose request & response objects
 10. Add option to create 'client.createResource' vs 'client.resource.create'
+11. Wrap Rester's default action method (post, get, etc) to make it easier to send the body & query params